Program Counter & Stack Pointer

 • |← ~SPlE Stack Pointer lower byte enable Enable

 Below is the schematic of the Stack Pointer module.
-The pair of 8-bit bus transceivers on the left enables outputting either the upper or lower byte of the PC to the data bus with ~SPhE and ~SPlE respectively.
-The pair of transceivers on the right allows the SP to output its value to the 16-bit address bus in a single cycle with ~SPE.
+The pair of 8-bit bus transceivers on the left enables outputting either the upper or lower byte of the Stack Pointer to the data bus with ~SPhE and ~SPlE, respectively.
+The pair of transceivers on the right allows the SP to output its value to the 16-bit address/system bus in a single cycle with ~SPE.

 Figure 10: Stack Pointer’s Schematic